 Previously rescheduled from another date, the Nov.
 30 Leander High School football game against Hendrickson has been postponed yet again due to COVID-19.
 A makeup date has been set for Dec.
 3 at Bible Stadium in Leander.

 For more information, read the full letter from the school principal to families here.

 Starting on Nov.
 17, all students attending this school will start learning remotely due to a rise in cases, Superintendent Snell said.
 Remote learning will continue until at least Friday, Nov.
 20. Students will need to follow their normal schedule in Google Classroom.
 For more information, click here.

 This school district is closing down all of its campuses and moving to remote learning until at least Friday, Nov.
 20. The latest data from Llano County shows, as of Nov.
 13, there were 75 active cases in the county, and a total of 350 cases since the pandemic began.

 This school is closed due to COVID.
 Students started learning online again on Nov.
 12 and will continue remote instruction until Monday, Nov.
 30.

 The game between Anderson High School and Weiss High School that was scheduled for Wednesday, Nov.
-24, will be canceled and will not be rescheduled.
+24, was also canceled.

 Stony Point High School